Using Docker Compose: Managing Multiple Local Containers

 Docker Compose

-and need a networking between them, we have to configure these with docker-cli
+For example, if we have two container and need a networking between them, we have to configure these with docker-cli every time we start the container.

-we can resolve the issue.
+Using docker-compose we can resolve the issue.

 This

-allows us to start up multiple container at the same time in a very easy and straightforward way.
+docker-composeallows us to start up multiple container at the same time in a very easy and straightforward way.
 Also it will set up some sort of networking between them and all behind the scene.

-file.
+To make use of docker-compose, we essentially going to the docker-cli startup commands of long form and encode these command in docker-compose.yml file.
 We do not entirely copy and paste the start-up commands, instead we use special syntax more or less similar to the start up commands.

-to parse the file and create container with our desired configurations.
+After creating the docker-compose.yml file, we will feed the file to the docker-compose-cli to parse the file and create container with our desired configurations.

 sudo curl -L "https://github.com/docker/compose/releases/download/1.26.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose